QuinnLutters/Work-Collection-QAM/README.md

 Welcome to my work collection

 This branch includes:
-* Divoom-Ditoo website: Take a look at some of my first websites in which I used a tiny bit of JavaScript.
+* Codenames game: Play a game of Codenames and see how I created the entire game using JavaScript (but keep the score yourself).

 ## Getting Started/contributing
 To run the applications on your device and make changes, follow these steps: